 One of our tree service experts recently came across this article in Growing Trees from Seed, and felt compelled to share it with our readers!
 The book itself is a fantastic resource with in depth info and practical tips for growing native trees, vines and shrubs.
 The following article does a great job of discussing the role of genetic diversity, natural selection, and the overall ecosystem in a plant’s health and resilience.
 Consider some of these concepts when planning out your own landscape, as certain practices such as over-watering your plants may actually lead to undesirable consequences.
-As our tree care specialists can confirm, sometimes it doesn’t hurt to go back to the basics…If anything, growing healthy trees and shrubs has just as much to do with what not to do!
+As our tree care specialists can confirm, sometimes it doesn’t hurt to go back to the basics…If anything, growing healthy trees and shrubs has just as much to do with what not to do.
 Read on:

 I remember my reaction – a deep sense of awe – on seeing a 2.5 billion-year-old fossil of algae in the Royal Ontario Museum in Toronto.
 In comparison, many woody plants are relatively new to the earth – in the 40-to-90 million-year range – but they are linked by genetic threads to all of the plants that came before.